-Flash back to early February 1972, just after John Lennon and Yoko Ono wrapped taping of the fifth and final episode in their stint as cohosts of The Mike Douglas Show.
+Flash back to the afternoon of Friday, February 4, 1972, just after John Lennon and Yoko Ono wrapped taping of the fifth and final episode in their stint as cohosts of The Mike Douglas Show.
 The week’s-worth of programs would air days later, Monday-Friday, February 14-18.

 The scene is the Valley Forge Room of the Warwick Hotel in Philadelphia.
 With Pete Bennett, Apple’s New York-based national promo director presiding, more than a dozen reporters from rock radio and the music and underground press have been invited to talk with the Lennons about the Douglas experience, among other things, including his sketchy immigration status as a British citizen visiting the United States.

 Jerry Rubin, who helped the Lennons compile their Douglas guest list and joined them on the Day 2 show, is also on hand to field a few questions.

-John and Yoko are into recording or filming just about everything they do, so a cassette tape is rolling for their archives, too; let’s listen in…
+Since John and Yoko are into recording or filming just about everything they do, a cassette tape is rolling for their archives, too; let’s listen in…

 Question: Now that it’s over, how do you feel about the Douglas shot?

 Yoko Ono: It was beautiful.

 John Lennon: It seemed like three months, at one point.
 We think it’s worth it.
 And I think when we see the shows we’ll really know.
 But I wouldn’t have missed it.